dnjstjr93/nCube-MUV-Python/README.md

     python3 thyme.py

-    # If you check the 4004 status code after execution, modify the flight.json file with the contents
+    # If you occurs the 4004 status code after execution, modify the flight.json file with the contents
     of 'approval' and rerun.